oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 ### Applicability to CloudSystem

 Technical controls relating to personnel security are applicable to the CloudSystem.
-An Agency’s implementation of personnel security controls should include the CloudSystem.
+An organisations implementation of personnel security controls should include the CloudSystem.

 ### CloudSystem compliance approach

-The CloudSystem provides a role-based access control implementation and associated operations guide to enable an Agency to easily and securely control access, including privileged and emergency access, to Azure and Office 365 services.
+The CloudSystem provides a role-based access control implementation and associated operations guide to enable an organisation to easily and securely control access, including privileged and emergency access, to Azure and Office 365 services.
 The CloudSystem leverages in-built authentication logging provided by the platform, and centralises logs to prevent unauthorised modification and deletion.

 ### Security controls provided by the CloudSystem